mehulmpt/ps-extender/README.md

 </div>

-<p>This extension:</p>
+## Features

 👉 Adds controls for swapping PS station

 👉 Select and move multiple stations

-👉 Adds button to view problem bank, which automatically adds all the relevent information to the row
+👉 Adds button to view problem bank, which automatically adds all relevent information to the row

 👉 Backup your preferences